restradaaguila/Masked-Autoencoders_Vision/README.md

 ## Approach

 +  2 key parts to achieve self supervised learning with MAE:
-  + MAE, assymetric encoder-decoder architecture
+  + Novelty of approach is assymetric encoder-decoder architecture
   + Masking a large portion of the image is the most effective to learning
 + Pre-processing
    + Image divided into non-overlapping patches => sample a subset of patches and mask the rest.